-To support Pacific SIDS in meeting their obligations to implement and effectively enforce global, regional and sub-regional arrangements for the conservation and management of transboundary oceanic fisheries thereby increasing sustainable benefits derived from these fisheries.
+To support Pacific SIDS in meeting their obligations to implement and effectively enforce global, regional and sub-regional arrangements for the conservation and management of transboundary oceanic fisheries, to increase sustainable benefits derived from these fisheries.

-The Pacific Islands Forum Fisheries Agency (FFA) is implementing the Project, which is managed by the United Nations Food and Agriculture Organisation (FAO) and the United Nations Development Program (UNDP).
+The Pacific Islands Forum Fisheries Agency (FFA) is implementing the project, which is managed by the Food and Agriculture Organization of the United Nations (FAO) and the United Nations Development Programme (UNDP).

 Regional, sub-regional and national actions for better fishing practices